Export Contact, Leads & Attachments from Salesforce to CSV

 1. Switch to Monitor or Log tab.

-2. Click the package run you want to download the results of.
+2. Click the integration run you want to download the results of.

-3. The History Details window opens with the detailed information on a certain package run.
+3. The History Details window opens with the detailed information on a certain integration run.

 4. Under Result, click the number of records to download the result CSV file.

-The package is considered successful if the most recent package run has loaded all the records successfully.
-It is marked as failed either when at least one record has not been loaded successfully, or when the package has not been executed completely (for example, when its connection became invalid).
-In case of some package errors, you will get notification to your email.
+The integration is considered successful if the most recent run has loaded all the records successfully.
+It is marked as failed either when at least one record has not been loaded successfully, or when the integration has not been executed completely (for example, when its connection became invalid).
+In case of some errors, you will get notification to your email.